 Diesel Japan Co., Ltd. and group companies*1 complies with “Act on the Protection of Personal Information” (hereinafter, the “Protection Act”) and observes all applicable laws and regulations related to the Protection Act, and appropriately handles personal information obtained from customers with various methods (hereinafter collectively, “Personal Data”), in accordance with the general policies described as follows.

 *1) Group companies mean OTB S.p.A. and our parent company Diesel S.p.A which are located in Italy.

+OTB S.p.a. and Diesel S.p.a. also comply with EU Regulation 679/2016 (“GDPR”) and carry out some activities as joint controllers according to GDPR, taking jointly the decisions regarding the purposes and means of personal data processing.
+Hereafter, the term “Joint Controllers” means Diesel S.p.a. and OTB S.p.a. jointly considered when they process data as joint controllers.

 Collecting Personal Data